johannschopplich/toon/SPEC.md

 Implementers should be aware that this is a community specification and not a formal standards-track document from a recognized standards body (such as IETF, W3C, or ISO).
 No formal patent review process has been conducted.
 Implementers are responsible for conducting their own intellectual property due diligence as appropriate for their use case.

 The MIT License permits free use, modification, and distribution of both this specification and conforming implementations, subject to the license terms.

-## Appendix E: Acknowledgments and License

-### Author

-This specification was created and is maintained by Johann Schopplich, who also maintains the reference TypeScript/JavaScript implementation.

-### Community Implementations

-Implementations of TOON in other languages have been created by community members.
-For a complete list with repository links and maintainer information, see the [Other Implementations](https://github.com/johannschopplich/toon#other-implementations) section of the README.

-### License

-This specification and reference implementation are released under the MIT License (see repository for details).

----

-## Appendix F: Cross-check With Reference Behavior (Informative)

-- The reference encoder/decoder test suites implement:
-  - Safe-unquoted string rules and delimiter-aware quoting (document vs active delimiter).
-  - Header formation and delimiter-aware parsing with active delimiter scoping.
-  - Length marker propagation (encoding) and acceptance (decoding).
-  - Tabular detection requiring uniform keys and primitive-only values.
-  - Objects-as-list-items parsing (+2 nested object rule; +1 siblings).
-  - Whitespace invariants for encoding and strict-mode indentation enforcement for decoding.
-  - Blank-line handling and trailing-newline acceptance.